Public Engagement & Science Communication

 In March 2020, I competed in the science communication competition, FameLab Ireland, semi-finals where I won the “Audience Prize.”
 My talk, The Bitter Truth About Honey Bees, was then entered into the video heat, where I was chosen to be a final competitor in the FameLab Ireland Finals.

 In April 2020, I competed in the FameLab Ireland finals (virtual) and was awarded Third Place for my talk, Everybody Hates Wasps.

 Electric Picnic 2020

 I am currently in the process of organizing an exhibit and workshop series that will debut at the Electric Picnic Music & Arts Festival in the Global Green Eco-Village.
 The exhibit will highlight insect pollinators, particularly wild bees (i.e. bumblebees and solitary bees) by combining art, play, and science.
-The event was scheduled to take place in September 2020, however with Covid-19 restrictions we may need to postpone to September 2021 (updates to come ASAP).
+This event is scheduled to take place September 2021.

 “Being Earnest with Hazel Hogan” Podcast

 In April 2020, I was featured on Hazel Hogan’s podcast, “Being Earnest with Hazel Hogan.”
 We chatted about bees and other pollinators and what humans can do to help conserve them.